mlhusain/Auto-CAD/page setup.md

 ## Unit Setup
-type in command: un > enter > Drwing units > type: inches > Precision: 0.00 > ok
+type in command: un > enter > Drawing units > type: inches > Precision: 0.00 > ok

 ## Plot Area Setup
-type in commad: limit > enter >Lower corner: 0,0 > enter > upper corner 100',100 > enter
+type in command: limit > enter >Lower corner: 0,0 > enter > upper corner 100',100' > enter

+##Use foot and inch sign when input data

 ## ZOOM
-- Zoom All: to bring the whole scetch in editable scale in front screen > Double click on the mouse wheel
+- Zoom All: to bring the whole sketch in editable scale in front screen > Double click on the mouse wheel
 - Zoom in - out: scroll mouse wheel

-## UCS Icon: set at fixed point
+## UCS Icon: set at a fixed point
 Right Click on ucs icon > settings > origin

 ## Mendatory Toolbar on Workspace